SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 ## sequence
 Return true if the variable is a sequence.
 Sequences are variables that are iterable.

+## simple_list_page
+A boolean to indicate whether the requested page is the 'all posts' page containing links to all blog posts.

+## site_settings.background_color
+Background color setting from Settings > Marketing > Email > Configuration > Color.
+Prints a HEX value.

+## site_settings.body_border_color
+Body border color setting from Settings > Marketing > Email > Configuration > Color.
+This option becomes available when you select 'Manually set email border color' under the 'Border Color Options' dropdown.
+Prints a HEX value.

 ## site_settings.body_border_color_choice
 The variable is used in HubSpot's default email templates to determine whether or not a border should be added.
 The setting is controlled in Content Settings > Colors and Fonts.
-It prints values: BORDER_AUTOMATIC, BORDER_MANUAL, BORDER_NONE.
+It prints values: BORDER_AUTOMATIC, BORDER_MANUAL, BORDER_NONE

 ## site_settings.body_color
-Body color setting from Content Settings > Colors and Fonts.
+Body color setting from Settings > Marketing > Email > Configuration > Color.
 Prints a HEX value.

 ## site_settings.color_picker_favorite_1
-Favorite color 1 setting from Content Settings > Colors and Fonts.
+Favorite color 1 setting from Settings > Marketing > Email > Configuration > Color.
 Prints a HEX value.
-Replace 1 with 2-6 to modify the tag for other favorite color settings..
+Replace 1 with 2-6 to modify the tag for other favorite color settings.

 ## site_settings.color_picker_favorite_2
-Favorite color 2 setting from Content Settings > Colors and Fonts.
+Favorite color 2 setting from Settings > Marketing > Email > Configuration > Color.
 Prints a HEX value.
-Replace 2 with 2-6 to modify the tag for other favorite color settings..
+Replace 2 with 2-6 to modify the tag for other favorite color settings.

 ## site_settings.color_picker_favorite_3
-Favorite color 3 setting from Content Settings > Colors and Fonts.
+Favorite color 3 setting from Settings > Marketing > Email > Configuration > Color.
 Prints a HEX value.
-Replace 3 with 2-6 to modify the tag for other favorite color settings..
+Replace 3 with 2-6 to modify the tag for other favorite color settings.

 ## site_settings.color_picker_favorite_4
-Favorite color 4 setting from Content Settings > Colors and Fonts.
+Favorite color 4 setting from Settings > Marketing > Email > Configuration > Color.
 Prints a HEX value.
-Replace 4 with 2-6 to modify the tag for other favorite color settings..
+Replace 4 with 2-6 to modify the tag for other favorite color settings.

 ## site_settings.color_picker_favorite_5
-Favorite color 5 setting from Content Settings > Colors and Fonts.
+Favorite color 5 setting from Settings > Marketing > Email > Configuration > Color.
 Prints a HEX value.
-Replace 5 with 2-6 to modify the tag for other favorite color settings..
+Replace 5 with 2-6 to modify the tag for other favorite color settings.

 ## site_settings.color_picker_favorite_6
-Favorite color 6 setting from Content Settings > Colors and Fonts.
+Favorite color 6 setting from Settings > Marketing > Email > Configuration > Color.
 Prints a HEX value.
-Replace 6 with 2-6 to modify the tag for other favorite color settings..
+Replace 6 with 2-6 to modify the tag for other favorite color settings.

 ## site_settings.company_city
-Prints the company city (set in Content Settings > Email > Footer Information).
+Prints the company city (set in Settings > Marketing > Email > Configuration > Footer).

 ## site_settings.company_name
-Prints the company name (set in Content Settings > Email > Footer Information).
+Prints the company name (set in Settings > Marketing > Email > Configuration > Footer).

 ## site_settings.company_state
-Prints the company state (set in Content Settings > Email > Footer Information).
+Prints the company state (set in Settings > Marketing > Email > Configuration > Footer).

 ## site_settings.company_street_address_1
-Prints the company address (set in Content Settings > Email > Footer Information).
+Prints the company address (set in Settings > Marketing > Email > Configuration > Footer).

 ## site_settings.company_street_address_2
-Prints the address line 2 from Content Settings > Email > Footer Information.
+Prints the address line 2 from Settings > Marketing > Email > Configuration > Footer.

 ## site_settings.office_location_name
-Prints the office location name from Content Settings > Email > Footer Information.
+Prints the office location name from Settings > Marketing > Email > Configuration > Footer.

 ## site_settings.primary_accent_color
-Primary accent color setting from Content Settings > Colors and Fonts.
+Primary accent color setting from Settings > Marketing > Email > Configuration > Color.
 Prints a HEX value.

 ## site_settings.primary_font
-Primary font setting from Content Settings > Colors and Fonts.
+Primary font setting from Settings > Marketing > Email > Configuration > Font.
+Prints value from dropdown.

 ## site_settings.primary_font_color
-Primary font color setting from Content Settings > Colors and Fonts.
+Primary font color setting from Settings > Marketing > Email > Configuration > Font.
 Prints a HEX value.

 ## site_settings.primary_font_size
-Primary font size setting from Content Settings > Colors and Fonts.
+Primary font size setting from Settings > Marketing > Email > Configuration > Font.
 Includes 'px'.

 ## site_settings.secondary_accent_color
-Secondary font color setting from Content Settings > Colors and Fonts.
-Prints a HEX value.
+Secondary font color setting from Settings > Marketing > Email > Configuration > Color Prints a HEX value.

 ## site_settings.secondary_font
-Secondary font setting from Content Settings > Colors and Fonts.
+Secondary font setting from Settings > Marketing > Email > Configuration > Font.
+Prints value from dropdown.

 ## site_settings.secondary_font_color
-Secondary font color setting from Content Settings > Colors and Fonts.
-Prints a HEX value.
+Secondary font color setting from Settings > Marketing > Email > Configuration > Font Prints a HEX value.

 ## site_settings.secondary_font_size
-Primary font size setting from Content Settings > Colors and Fonts.
+Primary font size setting from Settings > Marketing > Email > Configuration > Font.
 Includes 'px'.

 ## standard_footer_includes
-Renders the HubSpot tracking code, public_common.js, and any other code included in your Footer HTML in Content Settings or the options of a particular page.
+Renders the HubSpot tracking code and any other code included in your Footer HTML in Content Settings or the options of a particular page.
 This tag should be inserted directly before the closing body tag.

 ## standard_header_includes
-Adds jQuery, public_common.css, layout.css, any attached stylesheets, a meta viewport tag, Google analytics tracking code, other page meta information, and code added to the head tag at the domain/template/page level.
+Adds jQuery, layout.css, any attached stylesheets, a meta viewport tag, Google Analytics tracking code, other page meta information, and code added to the head tag at the domain/template/page level.
 This variable should be added to the <head> of HTML templates.

 ## string
 Return true if object is a string